DNN-Based Speech Presence Probability Estimation for Multi-Frame Single-Microphone Speech Enhancement: DNN Training Process

 The network weights are initialized using a uniform distribution $U(-a,\ a)$, with $a = \sqrt{6 / (n_\text{in} + n_\text{out})}$, and $n_\text{in}$ and $n_\text{out}$ the number of input and output neurons of the layer, respectively~\cite{glorot_understanding_2010}.
 All bias values are initialized with 0.
-Dropout~\cite{srivastava_dropout:_2014} is used as a measure to counter overfitting, and the corresponding dropout probability is set to $p_\text{dropout} = 0.4$.
 To decrease the dynamic range of the input data and to stabilize the training process, we apply batch normalization to the input and before the activations of the hidden layers~\cite{ioffe_batch_2015}.
-As loss function, we use the mean-squared error for both the speech and noise masks, i.e.,

-To optimize the network parameters, we have used the ADAM optimizer with parameters as proposed in~\cite{kingma_adam:_2014}, e.g., the learning rate is set to 0.001.
+To optimize the network parameters, the Adam optimizer is utilized with parameters as proposed in~\cite{kingma_adam:_2014}, with the learning rate set to $10^{-3}$ and the smoothing parameters for the gradient and the squared gradient set to 0.9 and 0.999, respectively.
 If the $l^2$-norm of a gradient is larger than 1, the gradient is divided by this norm.

-From the training set (cf. Section~\ref{sec:dataset}), we randomly extract \unit[20]{\%} of the utterances as the validation set.
-Training is stopped either after 100 epochs or after the validation loss as measured by~\eqref{eq:loss} has not decreased for 10 epochs.
-The DNN is implemented in PyTorch 1.0.1~\cite{paszke_automatic_2017}, and training and evaluation are performed on a multi-GPU system utilizing 3 NVIDIA GeForce\textsuperscript{\textregistered} GTX 1080 Ti graphics cards.
+To evaluate the model performance, we make use of a separate validation set as described in Sec.~\ref{sec:dataset}.
+The training is stopped either after 100 epochs or after the validation loss as measured by~\eqref{eq:loss} has not decreased for 5 epochs.
+The DNN is implemented in PyTorch 1.2.0~\cite{paszke_automatic_2017}, and training and evaluation are performed on a multi-GPU system utilizing 3 NVIDIA GeForce\textsuperscript{\textregistered} GTX 1080 Ti graphics cards.